 - Remain calm. - If possible, send someone to meet emergency responders outside and direct them to the person's location. - Keep victim still and comfortable.
-DO NOT move the victim unless the person is in immediate danger. - Ask the victim, "Are you okay?" and "What is wrong?"
+Do not move the victim unless the person is in immediate danger. - Ask the victim, "Are you okay?" and "What is wrong?"
 Does the victim respond? - Check breathing and check for a pulse.
-If there is no pulse and you have been trained, perform CPR or use an AED. - Control serious bleeding by applying direct pressure to the wound. - In case of a minor injury or illness, provide First Aid care.
-Note the location of the First Aid kits and the names of First Aid/CPR trained personnel in your area.
-Individuals in each department or building are encouraged to obtain training in First Aid/CPR/AED.
+If there is no pulse and you have been trained, perform CPR or use an AED. - Control serious bleeding by applying direct pressure to the wound. - In case of a minor injury or illness, provide first aid care.
+Note the location of the first aid kits and the names of first aid/CPR trained personnel in your area.
+Individuals in each department or building are encouraged to obtain training in first aid/CPR/AED.

-Public Access automatic external defibrillators (AEDs)
+Public Access Automatic External Defibrillators (AEDs)

-Public Access Automatic External Defibrillators (AEDs) are located across UVA and satellite facilities in a variety of buildings.
-A map and a listing of public AED locations across Grounds is located at this website address: https://uvaemergency.virginia.edu/aed
+AEDs are located across Grounds in a variety of buildings.
+A map and a listing of public AED locations across Grounds is located at this website address: https://uvaemergency.virginia.edu/aed.